aimms/language-reference/data-communication-components/data-initialization-verification-and-control/model-initialization-and-termination.rst

 -  AIMMS executes the predefined procedure ``PreLibraryTermination`` for each library,

--  aimms executes the predefined procedures ``MainTermination``, and
+-  AIMMS executes the predefined procedures ``MainTermination``, and

 -  finally AIMMS executes the predefined procedure ``LibraryTermination`` for each library.